GCOR

 Investment Approach and Strategy

-Strategy: The ETF employs a passive management strategy, aiming to replicate the composition and weighting of the Bloomberg U.S. Aggregate Bond Index.
+Strategy: The ETF employs a passive investment strategy, aiming to match the returns and characteristics of its underlying index, the Bloomberg U.S. Aggregate Bond Index.
+It does not actively select securities or attempt to outperform the index.

-Composition The ETF holds a diversified portfolio of U.S. investment-grade bonds, including government, corporate, and mortgage-backed securities, reflecting the index's composition.
+Composition The ETF holds a diversified portfolio of U.S. investment-grade bonds, including U.S. Treasury bonds, corporate bonds, mortgage-backed securities (MBS), and asset-backed securities (ABS).

 Market Position